Financial forecasting is what separates good Financial Planning and Analysis (FP&A) from great FP&A.

-- Connects with any source system, any browser, and any sheet in moments, so you don't have to change how you work.
+- Connects with any source system, browser, and sheet in moments, so you don't have to change your work style.

 - Access to an award-winning customer team with deep FP&A experience.

-Cube’s simple and intuitive experience makes it a great choice for mid-market companies that want to get started fast with scalable, enterprise-grade technology at a reasonable price.
+Cube’s simple and intuitive experience makes it an excellent choice for mid-market companies that want to get started fast with scalable, enterprise-grade technology at a reasonable price.

 - Automated data consolidation

 - Customizable dashboards and reports

 Cube features translate to easier financial reporting and KPI management, more accurate forecasting and budgeting, faster close and consolidation cycles, and collaborative teamwork for more control and fewer mistakes.